brianhouse/sound_art/NEXT.md

 recording lecture needs more A/V

-it's not just about self-noise, it's about room tone
+it's not just about self-noise, it's about room tone ie, still talk about self-noise, but the exercise is "noise floor"

-all their initial recordings are going to be too distant, because we've been doing far away listening
+all their initial recordings are going to be too distant, because we've been doing far away listening --> have a "close listening" exercise? with the mic?

 add screenshots to lecture notes so they can properly review

 sequencing -> arranging

+listening to 1-3 in class was great, but didnt have a Kubisch discussion (might not be a issue with all in-person class (though will have to rotate with the soldering stations))

 ### new